Edward Hanson: Interwar period

 After the War, Hanson served on the staff of the Harvard Naval Science Department at Harvard University and subsequently on USS Black Hawk.
 Hanson also attended the Naval War College in 1925.
 In 1927, he was transferred to USS West Virginia, where he served as Ship Engineer for almost two years.
 In the next years, Hanson served also aboard USS Arkansas, USS Wyoming and USS Texas as a staff officer.
-Between years 1931–1932 Hanson served back on USS West Virginia as navigator.
+Between years 1931–1932 Hanson returned to West Virginia as her navigator.

 In July 1936, Hanson got his first command, when he was appointed commanding officer of USS Erie, a newly launched gunboat.
 Hanson commanded the ship during protection of American interests and citizens during the Spanish Civil War.
 Then USS Erie was used as a training ship for midshipmen, operating out of the United States Naval Academy in Annapolis.

 On June 26, 1938, Hanson was appointed the Governor of American Samoa.
 As Governor, he believed that the native Samoans had a good way of life, and did little to interfere with established practices on the islands.
-At the time of his governorship, he was a Commander.
+At the time of his governorship, he was a commander.